Mail Code: 94305-8545

 - Students may not double-count courses for completing major and minor requirements.
 Completion of 28 units as follows:

-- GLOBAL 101 Global Studies Gateway Course (3 units)
+- GLOBAL 101 Critical Issues in Global Affairs (3 units)

 - 20 additional units in courses which together comprise a coherent focus on a theoretical problem or issue of the region, such as but not limited to